barburevencu/codingLooksOpenCV/README.md

 codingLooksOpenCV

 # Description
 A program for coding preferential looking studies for infancy research from video files (think manual offline eyetracker).

+For now, you can chose to video code one of the two experimental structures.

+## 1 Preferential looking
+If you chose preferential looking, the program assumes that each trial has the following structure:

+*Trial n:* Baseline

+*Trial n:* Highlight

+*Trial n* Test

+## 2 Looking time
-For now, the program assumes the following experimental structure:
+If you chose looking time, the program assumes that each trial has the following structure:

-1. Trial 1: Baseline
-2. Trial 1: Highlight
-3. Trial 1: Test
-1. Trial 2: Baseline
-2. Trial 2: Highlight
-3. Trial 2: Test
-4. ...
+*Trial n* Trial

 # Usage
 ## Starting the program